omidMemari/superhumn-fairness/README.md

 We use `main.py` to create demonstrations, train and test our model, and compare it with other baselines.

-First we need to create a set of reference decisions (demonstrations) from training data. `-n True` adds noise to the protected attribute and predicted label of the demonstrations.
+First, we need to create a set of reference decisions (demonstrations) from training data. `-n True` adds noise to the protected attribute and predicted label of the demonstrations.

 ```console
 $ python main.py -t prepare-demos -n [True|False] -d [Adult|COMPAS]
 ```

-Then we train our model with a set of performance/fairness metrics.
+Then, we train our model with a set of performance/fairness metrics.
 The goal is to outperform demonstrations in all those metrics with maximal frequency.
 We have implemented following metrics in our code:

 * **Prediction Error** (*inacc*)
 * **Demographic Parity** (*dp*)